 ID_Tanzhaus Frankfurt Rhein-Main has awarded a total of seven residencies to regional dance and performance projects between May and November 2022.
 The very different artistic concepts all deal with contemporary topics and aim to question habits, break down barriers and transform traditions.
 At the end of the residencies, the results will be presented online as Digital Open Studio format.

 The image shows a colouful collage of portraits of all the 2022 residency artists.

 Shivā Amiri: Trans in Trance

 An intimate dance invitation to connect.
-Inspired by Sufi dances, Shivā Amiri creates a moment where performer and audience fall into a trance together.
-Through dance, drag, trance & storytelling, the audience is invited to connect through dance and discover their other self.
-A self that no longer sees discrimination, racism and flight as the problem of others, but recognises its own involvement in it.
+Inspired by Sufi dances, Shivā Amiri creates a encounter where performer and audience fall into a trance together.
+Through dance, trance & storytelling, the audience is invited to connect through dance and discover their other selves.
+A self that no longer sees discrimination, racism & flight as the problem of others, but recognizes its own participation in it.

 Carlos Díaz: The Vallejo Readings

 A new way to experience poetry.
 Dance creates a physical image of the verses of Peruvian poet César Vallejo through dialogue.
 The audience will be reached by the two lyrical languages at the same time and will be involved in the creative pro- cess through their own recitation and movement.
 Using the texts of Vallejo, who was a migrant himself, Díaz wants to create empathy for the experience of migrants from the global south.

 Michelle DiMeo: Experiencing Kinesthetic Empathy: Dance and the Visually Impaired